panhypersebastos/winter_predictor/README_ERA5T_MONTHLY.md

 |Update frequency| daily, with a lag of ~5 days, see paragraph below|
 |Available variables| see [this table](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview)|

-Among a vast plethora of possible variables (see [here](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) for example and [here](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation) for the variable descriptions), following variables were stored:
+Among a plethora of available variables (see [here](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview) for an example and [here](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation) for the variable descriptions), following variables were stored:

 | Abbreviation | Variable name|